Chris-AS1/go-cdn/README.md

 ```
 This will run the CDN with the following specifics:
 - Accessible at http://IP:8080/v1/image
-- Local `resources` folder mapped to the internal directory in Read Only (Note that it shall be changed for the DELETE endpoint to work)
+- Local `resources` folder mapped to the internal directory in Read Only (Note that it shall be changed for the DELETE endpoint to work).
+You should always map the folder containing images to `/config/resources` on the container's path

 ## Compose